affluent-bilby-classifieds/express-js_ra-cb-menu/README.md

 This uses express.js (in the server.js file) to add a line to the users table.
 The password is hashed with bcrypt.
 The users table as well as the other provided tables a built on demand using the seed.sql file.
-Then fixtures.sql fills the tables with example table.
+Then fixtures.sql fills the tables with example data.

 All containers should now be up, and you can go to http://localhost:3000 in your browser.